 What requirements must I meet to take summer classes at DU?

 If you're a current DU undergraduate, you can register for summer classes via webCentral.
 You may also be eligible to take summer courses if you're an undergraduate student at another college or university—see Visiting Students.
 Because of diverse degree requirements, we recommend that you work with your faculty advisor on your course selections.

 How many courses may I take during summer quarter?

 Students may take up to 18 credits during summer term.
-Students who want to take an overload need permission from the Office of Academic Advising.
+Students who want to take over 18 credits need permission from the Office of Academic Advising.

 Please remember that we offer courses on the quarter system, and in the summer, our schedule is even more compressed.
 The fast pace and intense focus of classes benefits students who want to immerse themselves in academic study.
 Most students take between 2-3 courses (8-12 credits).